• Skip to primary navigation

 Better Beginnings Parent-Child Group

-The Better Beginnings Parent-Child Program meets weekly on Mondays, Tuesdays, and Wednesdays from 9:30-11:30am; September-June.
+The Better Beginnings Parent-Child Program meets weekly on Mondays, Tuesdays, Wednesdays, and Fridays from 9:30-11:30am; September-June.
 Birth-5yr.

 Registration is required for this program; please contact us to inquire.

 The Better Beginnings Parent-Child Program offers parents and caregivers the opportunity to gather while their children take part in an enrichment program.
 Once the parent and child are comfortably separated, parents will meet together for discussions on parenting topics of interest.
-Parent Group Facilitators – Carol Lunan, Nancy Macalaster, or Erica Snyder – support conversation around a variety of topics such as relationships and relationship building; communication; attachment and bonding; early learning; child development; and/or any number of parenting topics of interest to the group.
+Parent Group Facilitators – Carol Lunan and Andrea Jurewich– support conversation around a variety of topics such as relationships and relationship building; communication; attachment and bonding; early learning; child development; and/or any number of parenting topics of interest to the group.
 Each morning, time is set aside for “checking in” with parents, offering the opportunity to discuss parenting and other challenges in a supportive, confidential, trusting environment.
 Parent groups are open and accessible to all families in the community.

 Better Beginnings Children’s Enrichment Program offers time to play, social opportunities and activities that naturally support children’s individual needs and developmental abilities.
 Early childhood staff focus their attention on the children one-to-one or in small groups, and on designing child-friendly space that is warm, inviting, friendly and engaging.
 Our staff follow children’s lead in choosing materials or activities, while also working to introduce new ideas and ways of playing.
 Activities offer experiences with dress-ups, homemade play dough, sand, water, music, art, books, snack, etc. in order to enhance each child’s experience.
 Playgroups provide important social opportunities for children, a chance for them to be together and learn to communicate and cooperate.
 The enrichment program is for children between the ages of one to five years.
 Younger babies can stay with their parents.